mseong123/microservice-file-metadata/README.md

 This service accepts a single file upload and will return a JSON object with name, type and size(in bytes) properties of the uploaded file.

+*Built using NodeJS and ExpressJS.
+*Hosted on Netlify.
-Hosted on Netlify and back-end API is built using Netlify's serverless AWS Lambda Functions.
+*Server-side API is built using Netlify's serverless AWS Lambda Functions.